 You’ll arrive at Baltra Island via plane in the morning and then transfer to the dock to board the Santa Cruz II Galapagos Cruise.
 After an introductory briefing onboard, we partake in an emergency boat drill, after which guests receive their cabin assignments and are invited to lunch.

 The north shore of Santa Cruz hosts the fascinating landscapes of Cerro Dragon (Dragon Hill).
 The first part of the walk here passes by a brackish-water lagoon that’s frequented by shorebirds, ducks and American flamingos.
 Further inland, the trail offers a beautiful view of the bay and the western islands of the Galapagos, as well as a chance to check out some land iguanas.

 Day 2 - Isabela & Fernandina Islands

 Punta Vicente Roca (Isabela Island)

 After breakfast, we will get to explore the coast by dinghy, all while your naturalist guides explain the dramatic geology of the surrounding area.
-This site is also a nesting place for several Galapagos highlights, such as: flightless cormorants, Galapagos penguins, fur seals, and boobies.
-Weather permitting, you will get the chance to snorkel alongside the cliffs of this area that are rich in marine life, often times visited by green sea turtles and oceanic sun fish (Mola mola).
+This site is also a nesting place for numerous Galapagos iconic species, such as: flightless cormorants, Galapagos penguins, fur seals, and boobies.
+Weather permitting, you’ll get the chance to snorkel alongside the cliffs of this area that are rich in marine life, oftentimes visited by green sea turtles and oceanic sun fish (mola mola).

 Punta Espinoza (Fernandina Island)

-Day 3 - Santa Cruz Islands
+Day 3 - Santa Cruz Island

 Puerto Ayora & the Charles Darwin Research Station